Telefonica/mistica-web/README.md

 ### Mistica in Next.js app router

-If you are using Next.js app router, we highly recommend enabling the follwing experimental config:
+If you are using Next.js app router, we highly recommend enabling the following experimental config:

 ```js
 experimental: {